SnapXL/snapx-plugin-spec/README.md

 Developers can **upgrade to Verified Publisher** status by submitting their identity for review.

 - **One-time fee:** $20 USD
 - **Privacy-friendly:** We use a minimal and ethical identity verification method.
+No IDs, no pictures of your face.
 - **Perks:**
     - No warnings shown during plugin installation.
     - A **checkmark badge** will appear next to the plugin and author name, signaling trustworthiness to users.
     - Listed in the SnapX registry as a **Trusted Publisher**.
     - Plugins are favored in search results and trending lists. (ranked by a scoring system that balances Verified status with user ratings, recent updates, and overall popularity to ensure fairness)
     - Verified Publishers can formally contest and respond to reviews on their plugins, with contested reviews verified by moderators to ensure fairness.
-    - Given Trusted Publisher role in SnapX Discord server.
+    - Given Trusted Plugin Publisher role in SnapX Discord server.
     - Helps offset **infrastructure and administrative costs** to keep SnapX free and community-focused.

 ## Plugin Structure